Abi822/ReSkyrimed/README.md

 > [!TIP]
 > ### Nexus Download
-> Consider getting [Nexus](https://www.nexusmods.com) Mods Premium, it lets your mod manager auto-download files, which makes setup much faster.
+> Consider getting [Nexus](https://www.nexusmods.com) Mods Premium, it lets Wabbajack auto-download files, which makes setup much faster.
 Without it, you’ll be clicking every mod’s download button by hand.
 > ### Out of space?
 > If you have less then 300GB on a SSD you tried to install ReSkyrimed on, you can always get words worst HDD or external hard drive, then tell Webbajack to put your downloads there.